Data Protection for Remote Working

 Yes, ransomware is a type of malware.
 It’s malicious software designed to encrypt your files and demand payment for the decryption key.
 Modern ransomware also steals data before encrypting.
 If you don’t pay, attackers leak your data publicly.

 WannaCry is one of the most damaging real-life malware examples.
 In 2017, it infected over 200,000 computers across 150 countries.
 The UK’s National Health Service had to turn away patients.
-Other notable examples include NotPetya, which caused $10 billion in damages, and infostealer malware like RedLine that harvests passwords from infected devices.
+Other major examples include NotPetya, which caused $10 billion in damages, and infostealer malware like RedLine that harvests passwords from infected devices.

 Crypto ransomware is the most common form.
 It encrypts your files using strong encryption algorithms.
 Without the decryption key, your data is unrecoverable.
 Most crypto ransomware now operates as Ransomware-as-a-Service (RaaS), where developers lease their malware to affiliates who conduct attacks.